Shaikh-areeb/Loan_Approval_Prediction-Classification/README.md

 # Table of Contents

-*Objective
+* Objective

-*Technologies Used
+* Technologies Used

 Steps in Model Development

-Step 1: Fetching Data
+Step 1: Fetching Data From MySql

 Step 2: Descriptive Statistics